I got this question today.

 - Understand it’s OK to explore practices/systems of belief to find one which fits your expression

-- In time, as one move in the expression of life, what they see and feel changes so the practices will correspondingly change
+- In time, as one moves in the expression of life, what they see and feel changes, so the practices will correspondingly change.

 - Masters come and go; they are simply the person there at the right moment to help you connect to the larger essence at that moment.